 The client accepted the article, no problem.
 But then a couple of weeks later, he requested a page of copy.
 I quoted my rates, upon which he told me, ‘Why is that so high?’
 So I told him it’s because I’m fucking good.
 (I dare say I expressed it more eloquently than that, but I won’t bore you with the details.)
 And then it happened.
 ‘But that blog post you sent me wasn’t anything special.’

 He was so right.
 And I knew it.
 Eventually I did get him to pay my copywriting rates for the page he wanted, but not until after I had gone in and rewritten the original article to the standard I had promised in the first place.
 That was my idea.
 His idea was for me to write the page he wanted first, and he would decide afterwards whether it was worth paying my rates for.
 (To which he got a big UM HELL NO.)

+So do good work, and do the work you say you’re going to do.
 After all, you don’t want to end up like poor old Dingbat.

 Learn from my mistakes in my freelance copywriting course, where I share everything I know about how to make this work.